 Kia’s tried-and-tested infotainment system features here and is still one of the best around; intuitive to use and packed with plenty of desirable features.
-Android Auto and Apple CarPlay connectivity come as standard, displayed on the 8.0-inch screen on entry-level 2 models or on the 10.25-inch screen if you go for a 3 or First Edition.
+Android Auto and Apple CarPlay connectivity come as standard, displayed on the 8.0-inch screen on entry-level 2 models or on the 10.25-inch screen if you go for a Connected version or above.
 Features like wireless phone charging and a reversing camera are also added as you climb up the trim levels.

 A six-speaker audio system is standard, as is Bluetooth connectivity with voice recognition and music streaming support.
 Top-tier First Edition cars get a punchier eight-speaker JBL sound system.
 Unlike some rivals, Kia keeps its options lists sparse but packs each trim level with as much kit as possible – this keeps the buying process simple to understand.
 Want more equipment?
 Choose a higher trim.